Administration of Justice (AS-T Degree S0362)

 Degree S0362

-The Associate of Science in Administration of Justice for Transfer provides a broad base of education in the discipline.
-Students will acquire the ability to identify and apply legal precedents in field work, be prepared to understand the use of criminal codes in the investigation and documentation of crime, and become familiarized with the social factors that involve police interaction within the community.
+The Associate in Science in Administration of Justice for Transfer provides a broad base of education in the discipline.
+Students will acquire the ability to identify and apply legal precedents in field work, be prepared to understand the use of criminal codes in the investigation and documentation of crime and become familiar with the social factors that involve police interaction within the community.
 The degree will support students interested in branching out into undergraduate studies in the social sciences.

 Required Courses